isel-distributed-computing/cicd-demo-private/README.md

 ## Phase 1

-* Monolithic ToDoList REST API with 3 services: ToDo List service, User service and Notification service
+* Monolithic ToDoList REST API with 3 services: ToDo List service, User service (**_empty_**) and Notification service

-* Currently he following functionalities are available:
+* Currently the following functionalities are available:

   * Create a ToDo item based on the ``username`` and a ``description``